ballance/enron/README.md

 A complete pipeline for extracting, processing, and analyzing the Enron email corpus as a graph database in PostgreSQL.

+## ⚠️ Security Notice

+**This configuration is for LOCAL DEVELOPMENT ONLY!**

+The default passwords in `docker-compose.yml` and `.env.example` are publicly visible and should **NEVER** be used in production environments.
+Before deploying to production:

+- Change all default passwords
+- Use environment variables or secrets management (e.g., Docker Secrets, AWS Secrets Manager)
+- Enable SSL/TLS for database connections
+- Configure proper firewall rules
+- Review and harden all security settings

 ## 📊 Dataset Overview

 The Enron email dataset contains **517,401 emails** from the Federal Energy Regulatory Commission's investigation, representing one of the largest publicly available email corpora for research and analysis.